-Having been favored by Dr. Holland (who had received the infor-

-An apparatus constructed on similar principles, but of more elegant form, is now manufactured by Mr. Hooper, Operative Chemist, of Pall Mall East. mation in a private communication from Dr. Jackson) with a description of the manner in which the Americans prepare ether for this purpose, I immediately adopted their method, which I shall proceed to describe.
+Having been favored by Dr. Holland (who had received the information in a private communication from Dr. Jackson) with a description of the manner in which the Americans prepare ether for this purpose, I immediately adopted their method, which I shall proceed to describe.